matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 :Type:
   ``m.login.password``
 :Description:
-  The client submits a username and secret password, both sent in plaintext.
+  The client submits a username and secret password, both sent in plain-text.

 To respond to this type, reply with an auth dict as follows::